Healthy Holiday Habits

 - Mix roasted garlic cloves into your mashed potatoes for added richness and flavour.

-- Enhance flavour with fresh and dried spices during cooking or fresh chopped herbs at the end of cooking for a burst of freshness and flavour.
+- Add fresh and dried spices during cooking or fresh chopped herbs at the end of cooking for a burst of freshness and flavour.
 Try:

 - dill or chives with potatoes;